 The eminent domain statutes regarding judgments and the law of regulatory takings are separate and distinct bodies of law in concept and practice.
-As the judge presiding over the 133-acre case noted, eminent domain and inverse condemnation "have little in common.
-In eminent domain, the government's liability for the taking is established by the filing of the action.
-The only issue remaining is the valuation of the property taken."
-IV(0717).
-By contrast, in inverse condemnation, "the government's liability is in dispute and is decided by the court.
-If the court finds liability, then a judge or jury determines the amount of just compensation."
-Id.
-Under the law applicable to regulatory takings judgments, the City is entitled to an automatic stay of the money judgment without posting a bond.
+In eminent domain, the government's liability for a taking is established by the filing of the action, with the question of valuation of the condemned property to be determined in the court proceedings.
+See NRS 37.110.
+By contrast, in inverse condemnation, the government's liability is in dispute and must be decided by the court before the question of just compensation is addressed.
+See generally Sisolak, 122 Nev. at 650, 137 P.3d at 1114.

+Under the law applicable to an inverse condemnation judgment, the City is entitled to an automatic stay of the money judgment without posting a bond.
 NRCP 62(d)-(e); Clark Cty.
 Off. of Coroner/Med.
 Exam'r, 134 Nev. at 177, 415 P.3d at 19.
 Eminent domain law does not alter that right.
+Because there is no conflict between NRCP 62 and NRS Chapter 37, the general/specific canon on which the district court relied does not apply.
+Williams v.
+State Dep't of Corr., 133 Nev.
+594, 601, 402 P.3d 1260, 1265 (2017).

-Despite these clear differences, the district court conflated the two doctrines, relying primarily on language in Clark County v.
+Despite the clear differences between eminent domain and takings law, the district court conflated the two doctrines, relying primarily on Clark County v.
 Alper, 100 Nev.
 382, 685 P.2d 94 (1984).
 VI(1134-1135).
-Alper applies to the small set of cases where the government physically takes property but fails to initiate eminent domain proceedings, thereby forcing the property owner to file an inverse condemnation action.
+Alper applies to a small set of cases where the government physically takes property but fails to initiate eminent domain proceedings, thereby forcing the property owner to file an inverse condemnation action.
 See id. at 385-86, 685 P.2d at 945-46.
 Moreover, State ex rel.
-Dep't of

-Highways v.
+Dep't of Highways v.
 Second Jud.
 Dist.
 Ct., on which the district court relied to erroneously conclude that NRS 37.170 requires the City to pay the Judgment as a precondition of its right to appeal, involved a condemnation action in which an order of immediate occupancy had issued and there was no dispute that the state was in possession of the property.
 75 Nev.
 200, 201, 337 P.2d 274, 274 (1959).